Sebix12/WingBird/README.md

 ## Available commands
 ### Displaying the current version of the command line
-To display the current version of the GearBird CLI, use this command
+To display the current version of the WingBird CLI, use this command
 ```
 gb version
 ```